-The Royal Borough has approved and adopted a code of corporate governance based on the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-A copy of the code can be obtained from the Assistant Director of Finance (Governance and Audit).
-This statement explains how the Royal Borough has complied with the code and also meets the requirements of regulation 4(2) of the Accounts and Audit (England) Regulations 2011 in relation to the effectiveness of its system of internal control.
+Arrangements have been reviewed and updated based upon the CIPFA / SOLACE publication Delivering Good Governance in Local Government: Framework (2016).
+The Royal Borough has approved and adopted a code of corporate governance based on the principles of the Framework - a copy of the code can be obtained from the Assistant Director of Finance (Governance and Audit).
+In accordance with this framework the Royal Borough is required to undertake a review of its systems of internal control at least annually.
+This statement explains how the Royal Borough has complied with the code and also meets the requirements of regulation 6 (1) (a) of the Accounts and Audit Regulations 2015 in relation to the effectiveness of its system of internal control.